jnises/encodec-explorer/README.md

 # encodec-explorer

+Quick hack to explore the decoder part of meta's encodec model by generating looping sounds.

+### Requirements

+rust-script:

+`cargo install rust-script`

 ### Testing locally

 Make sure you are using the latest version of stable rust by running `rustup update`.